dell-research-harvard/linktransformer/README.md

 ## News

+- If you like this resource and want to help build it further, we would appreciate contributions.
+Currently, we wish to make the API compatible with the latest sentence-transformers updates.
+- A bug on package import on Google Colab is now fixed.
 - If you are just looking to demo the package on your data, try out this [HuggingFace Space](https://huggingface.co/spaces/96abhishekarora/linktransformer_merge) to merge two data frames!!
 - New (and retrained) models are up on the organisation's (dell-research-harvard) huggingface (with the same paths).
 Be sure to check them out.
 Most get a bump in the training data size, better hyperparams (and loss function choices).
 Training data for each  model is also included within the repo.
 - Online contrastive loss is now available for linkage model training - especially useful for training with paired data containing binary labels.
 Try it out!
 The tutorial will be out soon.